-With the recent winter storm in Wisconsin, many homeowners and occupants of properties have spent a great deal of time outside clearing snow and ice from their driveways and walkways.
+Every winter, Wisconsin residents spend a great deal of time outside clearing snow and ice from their driveways and walkways.
+On the winter days that come with storms and excessive snow, that time spent outside tends to increase.
 Property owners in Wisconsin have a duty to keep sidewalks in front of or alongside their property clear of snow and ice.
+This helps prevent slip and fall accidents, while also maintaining good road conditions.
+Snow removal in Wisconsin is a staple part of every winter, and in many ways, it can be considered an unofficial winter tradition.

-Property owners should familiarize themselves with the ordinance that applies to snow removal in the city or municipality where the property is located.
-The rules do vary depending upon the municipality, but in general, property owners have a certain number of hours from when a snowfall ends to remove the snow and ice from the walkways adjacent to their property.
+Snow removal ordinances vary based on the city and municipality one is located in.
+Property owners should familiarize themselves with the ordinance that applies to snow removal in the city or municipality where their property is located.
+Even though the rules do vary, it is generally the case that property owners have a certain number of hours from when snowfall ends to remove the accumulated snow and ice.
+It helps to remember that each property owner is responsible for clearing the walkways adjacent to their property.

 Milwaukee Snow Ordinances